 Alvin Luong’s artistic practice is inseparable from work as a community builder.
-Luong is a strong advocate and supporter of grassroots communities for artistic and cultural autonomy.
-The artist has developed a free photography residency for underserved youth in Toronto, and now serves as co-director and curator for Bunker2 Contemporary Art Container, an experimental not-for-profit art gallery dedicated to showing emerging and under-presented artists.
+Luong is a advocate and supporter of grassroots communities for artistic and cultural autonomy.
+In 2015, the artist developed a free photography workshop for underserved youth in Toronto.
+From 2017 to 2018, Luong served as director for Bunker2, an experimental not-for-profit art gallery dedicated to showing emerging and under-presented artists.
 Since 2018, Luong has been facilitating Bad Debt, a free political economy workshop for new cultural practitioners in Toronto.
-Luong believes that being an artist extends beyond the production of artworks, but also to the care of communities that can let cultural work thrive and addressing the political economic constraints of cultural communities.
+Luong believes that being an artist extends beyond the production of artwork to include the care of communities that can let cultural work thrive and addressing the political economic constraints of cultural communities.